 If you have your own car, you hardly have to invest anything in this new business when you sign up to be a partner, as long as it meets the Uber vehicle requirements.

-Since launching in 2009, Uber has truly changed the face of most of our cities with their services and made moving about a much more convenient and often safer, affair.
+Since launching in 2009, Uber has truly changed the face of most of our cities with its transport request app and made moving about a much more convenient and often safer, affair.

-Since they started offering these partnerships in 2012, they have also expanded the opportunities to hundreds of thousands of people, with a minimal increase in cars on the roads.
+Since they started offering these partnerships in 2012, they have also expanded the opportunities to hundreds of thousands of people.

-If you’re someone who loves driving and is looking out for a supplementary income, signing up to be a partner with Uber, as a driver, is just a click away.
+If you’re someone who loves driving and is looking to make extra money, signing up to be a partner with Uber, as a driver, is just a click away.